Guides

 Delivery Address

-When sending a money order obtained at a post office or store, address the envelope to:
+When you send money to federal inmate order obtained at a post office or store, address the envelope to:

 Be sure to include a return address in case the funds have to be sent back to you.

-How Do I Send Money to a Federal Inmate Online?
+How to Send Money to a Federal Inmate by Phone?

 Basic Information About Commissary Accounts

-Some federal inmates are able to get jobs inside the prison to make money for their account, whether it’s washing floors or tutoring another inmate who’s studying for a degree.
+Some federal inmates can get jobs inside the prison to make money for their account, whether it’s washing floors or tutoring another inmate who’s studying for a degree.
 Others rely on family and friends to make deposits so they may have things beyond the basics that are supplied by the prison, including cigarettes.

 A commissary account or trust fund is the only money an inmate is allowed to access while in prison.
 These funds pay for things like: